kmlawson/table-review/README.md

 # Table Review Script

 ## Introduction
 This script helps you review a table of information.
 It is useful for studying grammar rules when learning a new language or reviewing other reference tables of information that contain closely related materials.
-Rather than reviewing each component fact in a separate flashcard, table review allows you to see facts in relation to others they are related to.
+Rather than reviewing each component fact in a separate flashcard, table review allows you to see facts in context with others they are related to.

 ##Creating a Review Table
 Load the script and enter your table into the "Table Contents" field, along with an optional title for the table.
 Separate the columns of the table with a delimiter, which by default is a comma.
 For example: